-Wine Your Heart Out: 10 Bay Area Haunts We're Guzzling in 2018
+Wine Your Heart Out: 10 Bay Area Haunts We're Sipping

 Gone are the days of the dark, murky wine bar with stale bread chips and music you wouldn’t be caught dead listening to anywhere else.